johnson261996/pizza-bloc/README.md

 # pizza_bloc_example

-in this app you can add and remove pizza using flutter bloc
+In this app you can add and remove pizza using flutter bloc
 ## Screenshots

  <div style="float: left;">